Don’t Let Go is a sci-fi thriller with a side of grief, guardian angels and reincarnation. Here’s how it plays out.

 Jack’s relationship with Ashley is similarly idealised.
 While her parents repeatedly let her down, Jack steps up time and again.
 He’s quite the guardian angel.
 [Perhaps it’s Jack who is in the afterlife and looking out for Ashley.]

 Ultimately, the film rights the wrongs of undeserving parenthood.
-It bumps off mum and dad, and (eventually) sets Jack and Ashley up as a healthier family unit.
+It bumps off mum and dad, and (eventually) brings Jack and Ashley together as a healthier family unit.

 How do they save each other?